Dietetics Services

 In children who are very underweight or deficient in iron, eating non-foods or ‘Pica’ can be common.
 This is because the child’s body is trying to correct the vitamin deficiency.
 In most cases, the pica will resolve or lessen with vitamin drops.

 For some children, the pattern of eating non-foods can become fixed.
-In these cases, a behavior plan may be needed.
+In these cases, a behaviour plan may be needed.
 This involves identifying when a child is likely to eat non-foods and distracting or diverting them.

 If you are concerned about your child eating non-foods, contact your health visitor or school nurse who can discuss with you if an onward referral is needed.